KEHILLAH HIGH

 What’s the summer weather like?

-Temperatures range from hot to hotter in the summer.
-Clothing should be lightweight and comfortable in the heat.
-Whenever outside for an extended period, teens will be required to have a hat, a shirt with sleeves, sunscreen, and water.
+Temperatures range from hot to hotter in the summer, averaging 82.5 °F. Clothing should be lightweight and comfortable in the heat.
+Teens will be required to have a hat, a shirt with sleeves, sunscreen, and water when outside for an extended period.
 Overexposure to the hot Middle Eastern sun can cause heatstroke, dehydration, and sunburns.
-The good news is the heat is mostly dry – there is very little humidity, and the chance of rain in Israel during the summer is practically zero- no umbrellas needed!
+The good news is the heat is mostly dry – there is very little humidity, and the chance of rain in Israel during the summer is practically zero- no umbrellas are needed!

-Evenings in Israel tend to get chilly quickly – frequently into the 50s or 60s.
-Because we will not always return to our accommodations to change before an evening activity, always bring a day-pack with a windbreaker, long-sleeved shirt, or light sweater.
+Evenings in Israel tend to get chilly quickly – frequently into the 50s or 60s °F. Because we will not always return to our accommodations to change before an evening activity, always bring a day-pack with a windbreaker, long-sleeved shirt, or light sweater.

 Can I visit with Israeli family and friends when I am in Israel?
 Can my family/ friends visit me during the summer?

 Participants cannot leave the group under any circumstances.
-There will be two pre-determined times when family/ friends can visit participants.
+There will be two predetermined times when family/ friends can visit participants, which will be shared closer to the trip.

 Who holds and dispenses medication on the trip?

-Participants are responsible for holding and dispensing their own medications.
-We understand teens have varying levels of experience managing medications, and so our staff are prepared to provide age-appropriate support in building this essential life skill, such as reminders to take medications on time and reminders to double-check that medication is packed before leaving for a new hotel.
-Our staff will directly assist participants who have medications that require special handling, such as refrigeration.
+Participants are responsible for bringing, holding, and dispensing their prescription and over-the-counter medications.
+Parents should review proper and safe medication practices with participants before departure.
+We understand teens have varying levels of experience managing medications, so staff are prepared to provide age-appropriate support in building this essential life skill, such as reminders to take medications on time and reminders to double-check that medication is packed before leaving for a new hotel.
+Our staff will directly assist participants with medications requiring special handling, such as refrigeration.

 Do I need medical and travel insurance?